 Here at Modus Create, we’re big fans of the Cordova project and have used it on many customer projects.
 I am working on other Cordova related blog posts, so please check back periodically for further updates.

-- Automating Cordova Workflow: xcodebuild Hangs During iOS Build
+- Cordova Automation - xcodebuild Hangs in iOS Build

 The Cordova Command Line Interface (CLI) has come a long way since it was introduced…

 - Leverage Existing iOS Views In Your React Native App

 While React Native is a relatively new framework, native iOS application development has been around…